 IntrGpioKnown: Checks that GPIO interrupt pins do not have any unknowns

 CioGpioEnOKnown: Checks that GPIO output does not have any unknowns

 CioGpioOKnown: Checks that GPIO output enable does not have any unknowns

 Building and running tests

-Basic GPIO sanity test that exercises gpio pins as inputs or outputs, and performs data integrity checks by triggering scoreboard checks by reading data_in register.
+GPIO smoke test that exercises gpio pins as inputs or outputs, and performs data integrity checks by triggering scoreboard checks by reading data_in register.
 This test repeats following steps are random no. of times:

 Verify the reset values as indicated in the RAL specification.

 Verify accessibility of CSRs as indicated in the RAL specification.

 Verify no aliasing within individual bits of a CSR.

 Verify no aliasing within the CSR address space.